 Well, the answer is, somewhat sardonically (he says) money – cash money.
 It is what has catapulted the Premier League to international domination (well it was never going to be the weather – ask Carlos Tevez), and what has kept Barça, Real Madrid and Bayern Munich at the top for so long – and of course why PSG can dine at the top table, to the exclusion of the rest of France’s clubs.

 The new domestic TV deal struck last May and coming into force in 2020 means that the French league will have the third most valuable domestic TV rights deal in Europe behind only England and, marginally Germany.
 Truly, this should be the transformative moment that fans of French football have been waiting for.
+Alternatively, French football fans can watch live football streams on Sporticos.

 The new rights negotiations for Spain and Italy have, and will continue to be beset with legal wrangles and complications.
 A new round of international TV rights negotiations for the French league is also on the horizon – the moment is right for the LFP and the clubs to make their move; fill the void that the media uncertainty of other leagues have swirling around them.
 Ensure that they reach the parts that others cannot; the Eleven Sports situation in the UK a prime example of football fans losing the reliability of their continental football fix.